New Zealand Working Holiday Employment Rights

 You must sign a written agreement or contract with your employer before starting work.
 That way, you know what you are getting yourself in for and reduce the risk of misunderstandings.
 A number of minimum conditions will be outlined in the agreement, but even if they are not outlined, some conditions must still be met.
-These conditions are discussed in this article and in depth on the MBIE website.
+These conditions are discussed in this article and in-depth on the Employment New Zealand website.
 Employers must keep a copy of the agreement to which you can get copies on request.

 Employers in New Zealand can voluntarily choose to give employees a trial period of up to 90 days, which must be agreed in writing in the employment agreement (see above).
 About half of employers in New Zealand use trial periods.